PrimeDAO/deals-docs/published-md-files/fund-a-deal.md

 # Fund a Deal

-When voting is completed and the Proposal Lead started the funding phase the Deal Representative(s) can transfer the deposit on behalf of their DAO.
-If the Representative(s) fail to fully fund the deal in the Funding Period specified by the deal
+When voting is completed and the Proposal Lead has started the funding phase the Deal Representative(s) can transfer the deposit on behalf of their DAO.
+If the Representative(s) fail to fully fund the deal in the Funding Period specified by the deal, the deal will fail.

 With more than 50% affirmative votes per each DAO, the Proposal Lead may initiate the deal’s Funding phase which needs to happen before the specified Funding Period ends.